 How to properly grow your new lavender plants for 2020 planting:

 McKinley Lavender Farm wants to ensure you have the most success with your new lavender plants for 2020 planting.
-Whether you are growing lavender for your own personal use and enjoyment or your starting our own lavender operation, there are some basic tips to help you get started.
+Whether you’re growing lavender for your own personal use or starting our own lavender operation.
+We want to share some basic tips to help you get started with your lavender garden!

 When the last frost has finished and you begin to feel the soil warming up outside, you can begin to start digging holes for your plants.
 If you are running behind in your planting schedule, try and hold off until the fall.
 This will ensure the plants are slightly larger and stronger.
 This will help to see them survive the cold winter months ahead.

 We suggest you plant your fresh lavender plants 2 to 3 feet apart.
 Mature plants typically reach between 1 and 3 feet in height and can equal the same in spread.
 Plant in groups of 3 or more for the most impact in your landscape.
 Using a landscape fabric will help keep weeds and grass to a minimum.

 The best soil conditions for lavender: